arcyleung/ray/slack_autoscaling_blog.md

 ### Application-Level Configuration

-The policy is applied at the application level in the YAML configuration:
+The policy is applied declaratively in the Ray Serve application YAML definition:

 ```yaml
 applications: